statelyai/xstate/docs/guides/guards.md

             actions: assign({ level: 'admin' })
           },
           OPEN: [
+            // Transitions are tested one at a time.
+            // The first valid transition will be taken.
             { target: 'opened', cond: 'isAdmin' },
             { target: '.error', cond: 'shouldAlert' },
             { target: '.idle' }